brianpatrick/cosmic-view-life/README.md

 This project is a joint venture between the [American Museum of Natural History](https://www.amnh.org) in New York, [University of Basel](https://www.unibas.ch/en.html) in Switzerland, and [Linköping University](https://scivis.github.io) in Sweden.
 It combines two astronomers, two biologists, and data analysis and visiualization experts.

-This project is funded by the Loundbery Foundation.
+This project is funded by the Richard Lounsbery Foundation.

 ### Primary players

-- Brian Abbott (American Museum of Natural History, New York) Data visualization, astronomer by trade, and author of these codes.
+- Jackie Faherty (American Museum of Natural History) Astrophyscist with a deep interest in data visualization.
-- Jackie Faherty (American Museum of Natural History, New York) Astrophyscist with a deep interest in data visualization
+- Brian Abbott (American Museum of Natural History) Data visualization, astronomer by trade, and author of these codes.
-- David Thaler (University of Basel, Switzerland & Rockefeller University, New York) Biologist and big thinker
+- David Thaler (University of Basel & Rockefeller University, New York) Biologist and big thinker.
-- Wandrille Duchemin (University of Basel & SIB Swiss Institute of Bioinformatics, Switzerland) Biologist & bioinformatics guru
+- Wandrille Duchemin (University of Basel & SIB Swiss Institute of Bioinformatics) Biologist & bioinformatics guru
-- Takanori Fujiwara (Linköping University) Dimensional reduction expert
+- Takanori Fujiwara (Linköping University) Dimensional reduction expert.

 ### Students

 Our graduate students are studying at Sweden's University of Linköping.
-Each student project is an innovative step forward and results in a master's thesis.
+Each student project is an innovative step forward and results in their master's thesis.

 #### 2022